-Given the increased physical and mental stress with growing age, self-care for teens is an important aspect to discuss.
-During teenage years, your child goes through substantial changes in their lives- from their bodily and hormonal changes to stressing over their education and personal life.
+Given the increased physical and mental stress with growing age, self-care for teens is more than just a trend.
+During teenage years, your child goes through substantial changes in their lives—from bodily and hormonal shifts to stressing over their education and personal life.
+Therefore, they need to learn how to prioritize their health amidst these stresses.

 What Is Self-Care?